UnlimitedAvailableUsername/Edge-Mimicry-Tree-Style-Tab-For-Firefox/README.md

 - When pasting the code to **Extra Style Rules**, make sure to check the **"No Decorations"** on Appearance panel option as this theme doesn't go well with the built-in themes of Tree Style Tab.

 ## Notes:
-- The Tree Style Tab add-ons container (subpanel container) is left untouched, as I have no idea yet on what to do with it.
-But it is included in my to-do list.
+- The Tree Style Tab add-ons container (subpanel container) is not yet finished.
 - Some of my userChrome mods were originally forked from [MrOtherGuy's Collection of random CSS hacks for Firefox](https://github.com/MrOtherGuy/firefox-csshacks), specifically the [autohide_sidebar](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/autohide_sidebar.css) and implemented my own mods to it.